-- 1. An integral part of overseeing the 7(a) loan program is SBA's authority to supervise and take enforcement actions as necessary.
-For further guidance on Lender Supervision and Enforcement, see SOP 50 53. - 2.
-Lenders must allow SBA's authorized representatives, including representatives authorized by SBA's Inspector General, during normal business hours, access to their files to review, inspect, and copy all records and documents, relating to SBA-guaranteed loans or as requested for SBA oversight.
-(13 CFR § 120.1010)
+An integral part of overseeing the 7(a) loan program is SBA's authority to supervise and take enforcement actions as necessary.
+For further guidance on Lender Supervision and Enforcement, see SOP 50 53(A).

-E. Suspension or Revocation:

-- 1. SBA may suspend or revoke the authority of a Lender to conduct 7(a) program activities, in accordance with 13 CFR §§ 120.1400-1600. - 2.
-Examples of circumstances that may result in suspension or revocation under the above cited regulation include but are not limited to: - a) Failure to comply materially with any requirement imposed by Loan Program Requirements, including but not limited to Lender eligibility requirements and prudent lending requirements; - b) Repeated failure to properly report on loan disbursements and status; or - c) Less Than Acceptable examination/review assessment or repeated Less Than Acceptable Risk Rating, the latter generally in conjunction with other grounds. - 3.
+- E. Suspension or Revocation: - 1.
+SBA may suspend or revoke the authority of a Lender to conduct 7(a) program activities, in accordance with 13 CFR §§ 120.1400-1600. - 2.
+Examples of circumstances that may result in suspension or revocation under the above cited regulation include but are not limited to: - a.
+Failure to comply materially with any requirement imposed by Loan Program Requirements, including but not limited to Lender eligibility requirements and prudent lending requirements (SBA will consider the severity and frequency of violations among other factors); - b.
+Repeated failure to properly report on loan disbursements and status; or - c.
+Less Than Acceptable examination/review assessment or repeated Less Than Acceptable Risk Rating, the latter generally in conjunction with other grounds. - 3.
 SBA will notify the Lender of a proposed suspension or revocation in accordance with 13 CFR § 120.1600.
-The Lender will be provided an opportunity to respond prior to final action.

-F. Receiverships of NFRLs:

-- 1. Upon SBA's determination that grounds for an enforcement action against a NFRL exist under 13 CFR § 120.1400, SBA may, pursuant to 13 CFR § 120.1500(c)(3), apply to a federal court for the appointment of a receiver.
+The Lender will be provided an opportunity to respond prior to final action. - F. Receiverships of NFRLs: - 1.
+Upon SBA's determination that grounds for an enforcement action against a NFRL exist under 13 CFR § 120.1400, SBA may, pursuant to 13 CFR § 120.1500(c)(3), apply to a Federal court for the appointment of a receiver.
 Typically, SBA will use its receivership authority as a remedy of last resort.
-The appointment of a receiver is only one of several types of enforcement actions set forth in 13 CFR § 120.1500. - 2.
-SBA will review the facts and circumstances of the enforcement action when deciding whether or not to seek the appointment of a receiver.
+The appointment of a receiver is only one of several types of enforcement actions set forth in 13 CFR § 120.1500.

+- 2. SBA will review the facts and circumstances of the enforcement action when deciding whether or not to seek the appointment of a receiver.
 SBA will also make a determination regarding the scope of the receiver's duties and powers, including whether the receivership will be limited to the NFRL's assets related to the SBA loan programs.
-In deciding whether to seek a receiver and in determining the scope of a receivership, SBA will consider the following:

-- a) the existence of fraud or false statements; - b) a NFRL's refusal to cooperate with SBA enforcement action instructions or orders; - c) a NFRL's insolvency (legal or equitable); - d) the size of the NFRL's SBA loan portfolio(s) in relation to other activities of the NFRL; - e) the dollar amount of any claims SBA may have against the NFRL; and/or - f) the existence of other non-SBA enforcement actions against the NFRL. - 3.
-Under 13 CFR § 120.1400(a)(2), a NFRL that makes 7(a) guaranteed loans after October 20, 2017 has consented to SBA's right to seek a receivership in appropriate circumstances.
-In order to align with the effective date of this SOP, SBA will deem such consent to take effect on January 1, 2018.
-The NFRL's consent does not in any way preclude the NFRL from contesting whether or not SBA has established the grounds for seeking the remedy of a receivership.
+In deciding whether to seek a receiver and in determining the scope of a receivership, SBA will consider the following: - a.
+The existence of fraud or false statements; - b.
+A NFRL's refusal to cooperate with SBA enforcement action instructions or orders; - c.
+A NFRL's insolvency (legal or equitable); - d.
+The size of the NFRL's SBA loan portfolio(s) in relation to other activities of the NFRL; - e.
+The dollar amount of any claims SBA may have against the NFRL; and/or - f.
+The existence of other non-SBA enforcement actions against the NFRL. - 3.
+Under 13 CFR § 120.1400(a)(2), a NFRL that makes 7(a) guaranteed loans after October 20, 2017, has consented to SBA's right to seek a receivership in appropriate circumstances.
+As described in 50 10 5(J), such consent is deemed to apply only if the NFRL makes 7(a) loans on or after January 1, 2018.
+The NFRL's consent does not in any way preclude the NFRL from contesting whether or not SBA has established the grounds for seeking the remedy of receivership.
 A NFRL's consent to receivership as a remedy does not require SBA to seek the appointment of a receiver in any particular SBA enforcement action.